Dr. Lord, DVM

 Outside of Petcetera Animal Clinic, her husband and she share a home with three children and two cats.
 Her kids love to hear the daily stories about her clinic life and her daughter is already practicing to become the next generation of Client Relations Specialists at Petcetera Animal Clinic.
 Her two fur babies are not as excited to hear the clinic stories, however, they enjoy sniffing the many new smells she comes home with!

-Along with having three kiddos, her two kitties “Tigger” has always been a mom’s boy and was quick to learn how to sit, shake, lay down and the command “get out” at a young age.
-Her younger kitty, Honey, is a free spirit who doesn’t answer to anyone and runs the house (literally)!
+Along with having three kiddos, Heidi welcomed a new cat “MeMe” who was surrendered to the clinic.
+Her older kitty, “Honey”, is a free spirit who doesn’t answer to anyone and runs the house (literally)!

-Kassie and her husband started a family in 2008 when they purchased a Beagle, Riley.
-They had a baby in Feb of 2015 as well as getting married in August ’15.
-They added another baby in March of ’17 as well as a kitten in Dec ’17.
-They are enjoying their family of 6.
+Kassie and her husband started a family in 2008 when they purchased a Beagle, “Riley”.
+They had a baby in Feb of 2015 as well as got married in August of 2015.
+They added another baby in March of 2017 as well as a kitten in December 2017.
+Recently they added another wonderful dog to their home.
+They are enjoying their family of 7.
 In her free time Kassie enjoys spending time with her family, being outdoors and shopping.

 Kassie has been a Client Relations Specialist at Petcetera since August of 2012.